 4. Fall Foliage Hikes

 Take in the scenery on one of the many hikes and trails that New York State has to offer!
 From the Catskill Scenic Trail, which provides 26 miles of hiking, biking, and horseback riding in the Catskills to the Tupper Lake Triad in the Adirondacks, a three-mountain effort that's the perfect entry for new and inexperienced hikers, there are so many trails to explore.
 Immerse yourself in nature at the Panama Rocks Scenic Park in Chautauqua-Allegheny, or head to the Finger Lakes and admire 500 feet of cascades surrounded by red, orange, and yellow trees at Buttermilk Falls State Park (pictured) in Ithaca.
-Tuller Hill State Forest in Central New York spans over 2,000 acres decorated with ferns, lilies, clubmoss, and even orchids in the forest, making for the perfect hiking destination.
+Tuller Hill State Forest in the Finger Lakes spans over 2,000 acres decorated with ferns, lilies, clubmoss, and even orchids in the forest, making for the perfect hiking destination.
 Get ready to be amazed at Five Rivers Environmental Education Center, a living museum comprising over 450 acres of broad fields, towering forests, and tranquil wetlands in the Capital-Saratoga region.
 I LOVE NY publishes updated Fall Foliage Reports every Wednesday so you can keep tabs on the changing leaves!

 5. Zipline Tours